swaggerexpert/openapi-path-templating/README.md

 Determines whether two path templates are structurally identical, meaning they have the same sequence of literals and template expressions, regardless of template expression names.
 In the OpenAPI context, such identical paths are considered invalid due to potential conflicts in routing.

+Testing path templates for equality is normally based on pair comparison of the characters that make up the strings, starting from the first and proceeding until both strings are exhausted and all characters are found to be equal, until a pair of characters compares unequal, or until one of the strings is exhausted before the other.
+More in [RFC 3986, section 6.2.1](https://datatracker.ietf.org/doc/html/rfc3986#section-6.2.1).

 ```js
 import { isIdentical } from 'openapi-path-templating';